Addressing Training Bias via Automated Image Annotation: Introduction

-First, a data generation platform must impose minimal overhead on targets, {\em e.g.}, users who agree to be captured in image form should stay passive, and do not need to obtain specialized hardware or software.
-This is significantly more challenging than localizing active participants, {\em e.g.,} users tagged with RFIDs.
-Second, localization results must be precise, {\em e.g.}, at least sub-meter level, to enable accurate identification of targets on images.
-Third, the system must address issues of privacy and user consent.
+Unlike prior works that transfer labels from other domains~\cite{hoffman1,hoffman2}, our goal is to automatically generate labeled ``ground truth'' images in the same domain and setting as future inputs.
+This minimizes any bias between training data and test data, that If successful, this would provide a low-cost mechanism for generating large volumes of labeled data for tasks such as pedestrian and vehicle detection, object recognition (of connected vehicles), and facial recognition (of wireless users).

-\para{Initial Feasibility Study.} In this paper, we perform an intial study to explore the feasibility of automatically producing image training data using a {\em passive} RF localization scheme.
-We refer to this new approach as {\em RF labeling}.
-Our system leverages IEEE 802.11mc with the fine timing measurement (FTM) chipset feature\footnote{supported by Intel 8260 WiFi chip and Android P.}.
-FTM is designed to facilitate highly accurate localization, by responding to remote probes at the hardware level without requiring network-level connectivity or synchronization with an access point.
-Thus targets carrying smartphones or WiFi devices (802.11 FTM capable) can be automatically labeled.
-While we use 802.11 FTM for our feasibility study, the core concept and our observations should generalize to other localization methods.
-Our work makes three key contributions. \begin{packed_itemize} \item Using pedestrian detection as a case study, we identify practical problems in deploying RF labeling.
-We identify four types of mismatch errors between human-labeled image data and RF labels, and discuss potential efforts to address each. \item Our empirical measurements show that pedestrian detection requires high quality RF labels, beyond the precision of today's 802.11 FTM hardware settings.
-We show via emulation that the quality of labels improves significantly with tuned hardware settings. \item We recognize the seriousness of issues of participant privacy and consent, and present some initial discussion in \S\ref{sec:discussion}. \end{packed_itemize}
+Our work makes four key contributions. \begin{packed_itemize} \item We propose the use of 802.11mc FTM-enabled wireless devices, in coordination with digital cameras, to capture and automatically annotate users and vehicles with wireless devices.
+This system allows recognition systems to be trained or customized using domain-specific images with minimal bias. \item Using pedestrian and vehicle detection as a case study, we identify practical problems in deploying automated image annotation.
+We identify four types of mismatch errors between human-labeled image data and automated annotations, and discuss potential efforts to address each. \item Our empirical measurements show that pedestrian detection requires high quality labels beyond the precision of default 802.11 FTM hardware settings.
+But we show via emulation that the quality of labels improves significantly with tuned hardware settings, indicating the feasiblity of our approach in the near future. \item We recognize the seriousness of issues of participant privacy and consent in automated image annotation, and present some initial discussion in \S\ref{sec:discussion}. \end{packed_itemize}